Dr Lesley Trenner shares her expertise on managing the menopause while keeping your career on track.

-But HRT can also have uncomfortable side effects and it has been .
+But HRT can also have uncomfortable side effects and it has been linked with a slight increase in breast cancer.
 Recent news articles have again drawn attention to this risk.
 However, the British Menopause Society points out that women should not lose sight of the benefits.
 To put the risk into context, a woman has greater risk of developing breast cancer if she is overweight or obese compared to taking HRT.

 With worries about HRT and a desire to manage the menopause in a more natural way, many women turn to alternative medicines.
 Popular remedies or supplements including red clover, black cohosh and evening primrose oil are widely advertised.
 However, it's not clear how safe they are especially if you're also taking other medications and there's not yet much scientific evidence that they have any effect beyond placebo.

 Wear, light clothing, preferably natural fabrics and layers that can be removed quickly and gracefully when necessary!